Message from UCLA Wasserman Dean

 Christina A. Christie

 Our academic programs develop teachers, information professionals, institutional leaders, and scholar-educators.
-UCLA undergraduate students enroll in our bachelor’s degree program in education and social transformation or in one of our undergraduate minors, including one on information and media literacy that spans both departments.
+Undergraduates enroll in our bachelor’s degree program or an undergraduate minor, including a program on information and media literacy, which spans both departments.
 Our graduate students span 12 master’s and doctoral programs and are true partners in the work that takes place across 25 research centers.
+In both departments, students blend conceptual and theoretical knowledge with practical experience.
+Our alumni go on to lead classrooms, design information systems, and build effective institutions.
+They are not just scholars—they are problem-solvers, practitioners, and change-makers.

 Warmly,